GraemeCrawley/fortinosAPI/README.md

 ## Update2:

 Was given the opportunity to present my findings a few weeks back.
 The PDF is labelled "Practical Applications Of Linear Optimization" and can be found in the source folder.
+Also uploaded a spreadsheet with all the collected data (it's not perfect, but it does its job for now).